COMMUNITY RESPONSE PLATFORM

-Whether community responders are being alerted by the local dispatch center or are self-dispatching to emergencies, Beacon makes it possible to alert, coordinate and track mobile crisis response teams who have specialized skills, training and experience to offer.
+Whether community responders are being alerted by the local dispatch center or are self-dispatching to emergencies, Beacon makes it possible to alert, coordinate and track crisis responders who have specialized skills, training and experience that traditional 9-1-1 responders don’t.

 Included here are links to stories about how Beacon is making innovative community policing and mobile crisis response networks possible.